- Mosquito Fire Recovery

 - Debris Removal

 Consolidated Debris Removal Program

-The State of California has a comprehensive program in place to handle debris removal after the Governor has declared a State of Emergency due to a natural or manmade disaster.
+The State of California and Placer County have a comprehensive program in place to handle debris removal after the Governor has declared a State of Emergency due to a natural or manmade disaster.
 The Consolidated Debris Removal Program has two phases: removal of household hazardous waste and removal of other fire-related debris.
-Residents can view debris removal program progress on the California Office of Emergency Services' interactive map.
+Residents can view debris removal program progress on the Placer County interactive map.

 - Debris Removal Eligibility Chart

 - Mosquito Fire Cleanup Process Summary

 In Phase I, the county and the state’s team of experts from the California State Department of Toxic Substances Control (DTSC) coordinate to inspect your property and remove any hazardous waste that may pose a threat to human health, animals, and the environment such as: batteries, herbicide, pesticide, propane tanks, asbestos siding, paints and e-waste.
 Phase I is automatic and includes both residential and commercial properties destroyed by the fire.
 Phase I was completed during the week of October 3-7, 2022.

 In Phase II, the local officials will coordinate a Debris Task Force and its Debris Management Team to conduct fire-related debris removal from impacted properties.

 Property owners whose homes or other structures were damaged or destroyed in the Mosquito Fire must sign up for Phase II Debris Removal.
 There are two options for property owners to choose from for debris removal.

 The Government Debris Removal Program is available at no out-of-pocket expense to property owners who complete and sign the Right-of-Entry (ROE) form, which allows access to their private property for the removal of fire debris.